Lilly and Brown host Columbia

 Columbia Lions (6-14, 1-4 Ivy League) at Brown Bears (9-9, 2-3 Ivy League)

+The Bears are 5-4 on their home court.
+Brown ranks eighth in the Ivy League with 28.3 points per game in the paint led by Malachi Ndur averaging 7.3.

-The Lions have gone 1-4 against Ivy League opponents.
-Columbia is seventh in the Ivy League scoring 66.4 points per game and is shooting 39.0%.
+The Lions are 1-4 in Ivy League play.
+Columbia is 3-9 in games decided by 10 points or more.

-TOP PERFORMERS: Lilly is averaging 16.2 points for the Bears.
-Paxson Wojcik is averaging 12.7 points, 6.9 rebounds and 3.2 assists over the past 10 games for Brown.
+TOP PERFORMERS: Lilly is shooting 44.4% and averaging 16.2 points for the Bears.
+Paxson Wojcik is averaging 2.2 made 3-pointers over the last 10 games for Brown.

 Avery Brown is averaging 9.2 points for the Lions.
-Geronimo Rubio De La Rosa is averaging 12.5 points, 5.6 rebounds and 1.5 steals over the last 10 games for Columbia.
+Geronimo Rubio De La Rosa is averaging 12.5 points over the last 10 games for Columbia.

 LAST 10 GAMES: Bears: 5-5, averaging 66.2 points, 33.7 rebounds, 15.1 assists, 6.8 steals and 2.8 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 65.8 points per game.